I'm Not Angry I Wanted to Die — I'm Angry No One Told Me That Wasn't Failure

 And being human isn't a problem to solve.

+It's an experience to have.
 All of it.
 Simultaneously.
 Without apology.

-🧠 Status: Still here.
-Still human.
+🧠 Status: Still here, still building, still human.
 Still gay.
 Still angry.
-Still building.
 Still glorious.

 📍 Location: Peace™